 There are a few terms used in determining which pushrod would best fit your needs that would be beneficial for you to understand.
-One major factor for determining the correct tube diameter and wall thickness is “open spring pressure”.
-Open spring pressure is the pressure in pounds exerted against the rocker when the valve is in the fully opened position.
-This pressure is also affected by rocker ratio, lifter type (hydraulic or solid), the angle between the lifter to pushrod and pushrod to rocker and the normal operating RPM of your engine.
+One major factor for determining the correct tube diameter and wall thickness is “open valve spring pressure”.
+Open valve spring pressure is the pressure, in pounds, exerted against the rocker arm when the valve is in the fully opened position.
+Some factors affecting this load number are the valve train geometry (angles of lifter to pushrod and pushrod to rocker arm), rocker arm ratios, whether the engine is naturally aspirated, and the normal operating RPM of the engine.

 RADIUS OF ENDS

 Determining which ball and/or cup you require is also very important.
 We will quiz you to help us determine what ends you need on your pushrods.
 For many of the common engines we know the radius of the stock pushrod tips, but when rebuilding and/or replacing components with aftermarket parts, it’s never safe to assume.
 The most accurate way of determining the correct radius (curve) that is needed for each end of the pushrod is by measuring with a set of radius gauges.
 Measure the radius of the puck (pocket) of the lifter and the ball or cup of the rocker arm that will be used.
 Most machine shops will have radius gauges if you do not.
 One way to determine, on a ball and cup style pushrod, whether the ball and cup are the same radius is to take two pushrods that you know are correct and fit the ball end of one pushrod into the cup end of the other and check the fit.
 In some cases the best way to get the correct ends for your project is to send us samples of the parts being used and we will measure them.

 This can be one of the hardest measurements to determine.
 Because of varying valve train geometry and design, determining the correct pushrod length is a science unto itself.
 First, let’s tackle some terminology.